 |Instructor Credit Hours - TT Faculty||Instructor Credit Hours - Lecturers||Instructor Credit Hours - GSIs||Instructor Credit Hours - Others|

-Departmental Award for Contributions to the Undergraduate Initiative - Recipients
+Department Award for Outstanding Contributions to Undergraduate Education - Recipients

 |2017||Germanic Languages and Literatures|